 WHAT IS GASP?

-I am a third-year PhD student in Clinical Science working with Dr. Chris Beam.
+I am a fourth-year PhD student in Clinical Science working with Dr. Chris Beam.
 I study modifiable psychosocial risk factors, and biological markers, of dementia risk.
-I’m so happy to be Co-President of GASP this year, as Co-Pres I help make the school year a social, engaging, integrated experience for the Psychology graduate students.
-Ellen and I work with the Psychology department administration to advocate for student needs.
+I’m so excited to be Co-President of GASP again this year.
+As Co-Pres, I help make the school year a social, engaging, integrated experience for Psychology graduate students.
+Josh and I also work with the Psychology department administration to advocate for student needs.
 Outside of school and work, I like to boulder, hike, bike, attempt pottery, and go to comedy shows and concerts.

-I am a second-year PhD student in Clinical Science working with Dr. Jonathan Stange.
-My research involves studying how deficits in emotion regulation contribute to risk for depression.
-I’m excited to serve as the Professional Development Chair to support students’ growth in graduate school and in preparing for life after graduate school.
+I am a third-year PhD student in Clinical Science working with Dr. Jonathan Stange.
+My research involves studying emotion regulation dynamics in everyday life in depression.
+I’m excited to serve as the Professional Development Chair to support students’ career development.
 Recreationally, I enjoy hiking, reading, exploring new neighborhoods, and trying new cuisines.

 Gabriel (Gabe) Leon